Wondering how to do it all on your permaculture site? Learn how to break down all your dreams into bite-sized phases of development.

 Exercise #3: SMALL CHANGES WITH AN IMMEDIATE BENEFIT

 Are there any tasks that you can do before others, are easy to complete, and would create significant momentum?
 In permaculture, this is referred to as ‘the least change for the greatest effect’.
-We want small and easy wins to motivate and encourage us to keep going (low hanging fruit).
+That is to say, we want small and easy wins to motivate and encourage us to keep going (low hanging fruit).

 It can be beneficial to work outward from your zone 1 (see 6 Maps for your Permaculture Homestead for an explanation of zones) or other already managed areas.

 Example: Regrading and redesigning my formal landscape (zone 1):

 - allows us to bury downspouts and properly direct them toward garden areas (passive irrigation)

 - improves biodiversity with more flowering and native plants (good for future gardens)